SKIP TO CONTENT

 Using contrasting shades, styles, and textures, these mix-and-match kitchen ideas demonstrate ways to create a custom scheme in a home.
 These kitchen ideas make it easy to pair finishes, patterns, and colour palettes to achieve a bespoke layout.
 So, whether you need advice on simple updates for an existing space or tips for a tailored design, these kitchen style ideas help you master this must-have look.

 • 1.
-Pick paint-to-order
+Pick Paint-To-Order

 Double up colours using our paint-to-order collection.
 It offers a choice of 24 curated shades - great for a characterful design.